 Volunteer work and involvement with organizations in the community.

 When and what type of awards or special recognition.

 Goals and ambitions the scholarship committee should know about.

 How would receiving this scholarship impact your life?

-Deadline to submit applications and support documents will be 4:30 p.m.
-Friday, June 5.
-The CSBG Advisory Council Scholarship Committee will review all applications; make final selections and announce the scholarship recipients in July.
+Deadline to submit the scholarship application is June 1, 2018.
+The CSBG Advisory Council Scholarship Committee will review all applications; make final selections and make the announcement in July.

 More like this: